Instructions for Eucharistic Ministers

 Assemble with the other Ministers behind the Altar Servers for the procession into the Church.

 Process into the Church towards the altar.
-Once you reach the altar, reverence the Blessed Sacrament with a bow and move to a seat in the pew to the right of the altar.
+Once you reach the altar, reverence the Blessed Sacrament with a bow and move to a seat in the pew closest to the sacristy.
+(This facilitates quicker access to the sanitizer which all EMs will use before approaching the altar for the “Our Father’).
+The 2 EMs assigned to distribute the Precious Blood should take their places in the seat closest to the sacristy.
+(This will make for a more orderly procession onto the altar.)

 Pray and worship with your brothers and sisters in the Mass.